Nutrition and Foods (NUTR)

 NUTR 3367.
 Nutrition and Physiology.

-This course integrates the study of nutrition with other biological sciences, focusing on cellular and molecular physiological processes related to digestion, absorption, transport, and metabolism of nutrients and other dietary components.
+This course examines cellular and molecular physiological processes related to human body systems, with an emphasis on digestion, absorption, transport, excretion, and metabolism of nutrients and other dietary components.
+The course integrates the study of nutrition with biological sciences and includes physiological responses and nutrient regulation in both healthy and disease states.
+Topics include factors associated with nutrition-related complications and evidence-based nutritional approaches.
+The course provides foundational knowledge in physiology and biochemistry relevant to advanced study in nutrition.
 Prerequisite: NUTR 2360 and [BIO 2430 or BIO 2451 or BIO 2452 or BIO 3421] both with grades of "C" or better and CHEM 1341 and CHEM 1342 both with grades of "D" or better.

 NUTR 4167.
 Food Systems-Production & Management Laboratory.